Cardinal-Cryptography/common-amm/README.md

 To deploy contracts, execute `npm run deploy:local` in the root directory.

-To create sample tokens and register them as pairs in the DEX, run `npm run example`.
+To create sample tokens and register them as pairs in the DEX, run `npm run example:local`.

 Note that this requires rebuilding TypeScript wrappers first: `npm run compile:release`.